escamoteur/flutter_command/README.md

   super.didChangeDependencies();
 }
 ```
 Unfortunately its not possible to reset the value of a `ValueNotifier` without triggering its listeners.
-So if you have registered a listener you will get it called at every start of a `Command` execution with a value of `null` clear previous errors.
+So if you have registered a listener you will get it called at every start of a `Command` execution with a value of `null` and clear all previous errors.
 If you use `functional_listener` you can do it easily by using the `where` extension.

 ### Error handling the fine print
-You can tweak the behaviour of the error handling by passing a `catchAlway` parameter to the factory functions.
+You can tweak the behaviour of the error handling by passing a `catchAlways` parameter to the factory functions.
 If you pass `false` Exceptions will only be caught if there is a listener on `thrownExceptions` or on `results` (see next chapter).
-You can also change the default behaviour by changing the value of the `catchAlwaysDefault` property.
+You can also change the default behaviour of all `Command` in your app by changing the value of the `catchAlwaysDefault` property.
 During development its a good idea to set it to `false` to find any non handled exception.
 In production, setting it to `true` might be the better decision to prevent hard crashes.
+Note that `catchAlwaysDefault` property will be implcity ignored if the `catchAlways` parameter for a command is set.

 `Command` also offers a static global Exception handler: